-Disclose whether and, if so, how the issuer considers the level of representation of women in executive officer positions when making executive officer appointments.
+Disclose whether and, if so, how the issuer considers the level of representation of women in executive officer positions making executive officer when appointments.
 If the issuer does not consider the level of representation of women in executive officer positions when making executive officer appointments, disclose the issuer's reasons for not doing so.

-The Corporation does consider the level of representation of women in executive officer positions in the context of new appointments by taking into consideration candidates' skills, functional experience, background, personal qualities and knowledge desired at that particular time.
+The Corporation considers the level of representation of women in executive officer positions in the context of new appointments by taking into consideration candidates' skills, functional experience, background, personal qualities and knowledge desired at that particular time.

-14. Issuer's Targets Regarding the Representation of Women on the Board and in Executive Officer Positions
+14. Issuer's Targets Regarding the Representation of Women on the Board and in Executive Officer Positions range of numbers or percentages, adopted by the issuer of women on the issuer's board or in executive officer positions of the issuer by a specific date.

-(a) For purposes of this item, a "target" means a number or percentage, or a range of numbers or percentages, adopted by the issuer of women on the issuer's board or in executive officer positions of the issuer by a specific date.
+(a) For purposes of this item, a "target" means a number or percentage, or a